Morocco Passport Ranking

-The Moroccan passport currently ranks on the 76th place according to the Guide visa index.
+The Moroccan passport currently ranks on the 76th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 64 countries.
 This gives it an overall medium-low mobility score.
 Moroccan passport holders have visa-free access and visas on arrival to countries such as Brazil, South Korea, Nigeria and Turkey.
 Moroccan nationals require a visa to enter about 162 destinations in the world.
 This high visa requirement gives it an overall low mobility score.
 Some of the destinations where a prior visa is required are the United States, the European Union and Japan.

 The Kingdom of Morocco is a former French colony consisting of 12 regions.
 The country is situated in the Maghreb in Northern Africa.
 The nation neighbors Algeria and Western Sahara.
 The most important regions are Tanger, Marrakech-Safi and Casablanca-Settat.
 It has a surface area of 710,850 square kilometers.
 It is therefore the 18th largest country in Africa.
 Morocco’s terrain is characterized by mountains in the north and central, and fertile coastal plains.
 Its climate is Mediterranean with more extreme variations in the interior.